ichou21/personal-blog/index.md

 I also enjoy traveling if I have an extended break.
 My favorite places to go are Taiwan and Japan.

-My default username is icchou233 on most sites (Instagram, Discord, Gmail, etc) psst if you are to contact me on Discord, please identify yourself
+My default username is icchou233 on most sites (Instagram, Discord, Gmail, etc) If you are to contact me on Discord, please identify yourself.